JonathonZener/jbl-7-series-remote-control/README.md

 ## Why It's Useful

 - DSP built into the speaker is now controllable while the speaker is placed in its final position
+- No more futzing with controls on the speaker
+- Discover speakers automatically on the same subnet
-- Works over WiFi or LAN, with speaker discovery on the same subnet
+- Control speakers over WiFi or Ethernet, assuming speaker is network cabled
-- Uses bounded controls for reliable parameter entry
+- Bounded controls for reliable parameter entry
 - See EQ response graphs while working
 - Browse the live speaker tree and inspect protocol activity when you need deeper visibility